Johnson more prime suspect than prime minister at his Partygate hearing | Tom Peck

 On this conceit, Johnson reckons, the whole fabric of government rests.
 He’d already claimed in writing, and this time he said it out loud, that if prime ministers can’t trust their trusted advisers, you can’t govern the country.
 That the committee were, in other words, putting the country in danger.
 And so, if a member of your staff who really does appear to have both organised and attended an illegal party then tells you he hasn’t, well, if you can’t believe that then it’s going to be anarchy on the streets.

 All the way through this, Harman’s eyes had been narrowing in impossible slow motion.
-It was like one of those space action movie where the escape hatch of the rocket ship closes and closes.
-By the time she came to speak, you would have struggled to squeeze a one ply tissue through the gaps between her eyelids.
+It was like one of those space action movies where the escape hatch of the rocket ship closes and closes.
+By the time she came to speak, you would have struggled to squeeze a one-ply tissue through the gaps between her eyelids.

 Ah, but no. The defendant did a little proto-lunge forward with his shoulders.
 How wrong she was.
 When he’d said, “I have been repeatedly assured that the guidance was followed at all times,” he was speaking only with regard to the Allegra Stratton video.
 The bring your own booze party hadn’t even become public knowledge by that point.